Most Active - Last 30 Days

 Ross Barnett, Coombe Smith Property Accountants - Hamilton

-Sign up to our email newsletter for property tips and tricks at www.cswaikato.co.nz
+Sign up to our free newsletter for tips on reducing tax, reducing costs and

 Cheers Rosco.
 Yes it's probably a little complicated to be discussed here and without exposing full details.
 Appreciate all the same.